 “In the event the action depends on the adjudication of the rights of an international intergovernmental organization that would, but for this provision, be entitled to immunity from such judicial process according to the law applicable in that jurisdiction, [as established by a decision of a court in that jurisdiction,] the challenge must be submitted instead for determination [by UNCITRAL in accordance with its rules.]”

 The Working Group also noted the possibility, highlighted by Professor Swaine, that any hardship endured by a respondent as a result of submission to an arbitral process should be alleviated, e.g. by the IGO’s agreeing to bear a proportion of the costs incurred.
-Given the stated desire of IGOs to have access to curative rights protections at no or exceedingly low cost, however, the Working Group concluded that such an approach would elicit objections from them.
+Given the stated desire of IGOs to have access to curative rights protections at no or exceedingly low cost, however, as reflected in GAC advice on the topic, the Working Group concluded that such an approach would elicit objections from them.

 The Working Group spent considerable time reviewing Professor Swaine’s notes and final memo, including in open sessions at the ICANN Public Meetings in Marrakech (March 2016) and Helsinki (June 2016).
 It also considered the applicability and scope of the UNCITRAL Rules to domain name disputes between IGOs and registrants, and noted that the issue of immunity is likely to arise only in those limited cases where a losing respondent (against an IGO complainant, who would have agreed to the Mutual Jurisdiction clause in order to file and proceed with its complaint) files an appeal against the UDRP or URS determination.

-Ultimately, as already highlighted under Recommendation #1 above, the Working Group concluded that, in relation to the issue of IGO jurisdictional immunity, the most prudent and advisable approach would be not to recommend any changes to the URDP or URS at this time, for the following reasons:
+Ultimately, as already highlighted under Recommendation #1 above, the Working Group concluded that, in relation to the issue of IGO jurisdictional immunity, the most prudent and advisable approach would be not to recommend any changes to the substantive grounds of the URDP or URS at this time.
+Having considered all the policy options and the varying interests at stake, the only change that the Working Group agreed may be required as an outcome of this PDP is an amendment to the relevant parts of the UDRP and URS in order to implement the Working Group’s Recommendation #5.

-(1) the limited instances of a scenario where an IGO would assert immunity against a losing respondent in a national court, having already filed and won a UDRP or URS complaint;

-(2) the need to recognize and preserve a registrant’s longstanding right to appeal to a court of competent jurisdiction, especially given tha the UDRP and URS are supplements to and not substitutes for existing legal rioghts and processes; and

-(3) the lack of a single, universally applicable rule in relation to IGO jurisdictional immunity.

 C. Other research and documentation taken into account by the Working Group on this issue

 Besides Professor Swaine’s expert views, the Working Group also considered research and prior work done on this topic.
 This included the August 2003 report from the WIPO Secretariat on a possible arbitral appeal mechanism for domain name disputes involving country names, which could conceivably also apply to IGO names and acronyms.
-The Working Group notes that, in this report, the WIPO Secretariat expressly stated that the following principles ought to apply if a de novo arbitration process is to be created:
+The Working Group notes that, in this report, the WIPO Secretariat had expressly stated that the following principles ought to apply if a de novo arbitration process is to be created:

 The parties should be able to restate their case completely anew.
 They should not be confined to claiming that the panel did not consider certain relevant facts or wrongly applied the procedure, but should also be able to submit new evidence and new factual or legal arguments;